Sam-Byford/CoV-Risk/README.md

 ![Results](https://user-images.githubusercontent.com/32711675/128013730-4299447c-347d-45da-a84e-69a74819e8d6.PNG)

 The application also allows patient data to be manipulated with both edit and delete functionality.
-As well as this, there are many additional quality of life features that help to provide a good user experience on the site; Loading spinners are presented when API requests are sent, toaster notifications display the outcome of requests and there are a number of show/hide toggles that permit the user to chose how much information they view at a time.
+As well as this, there are many additional quality of life features that help to provide a good user experience on the site; Loading spinners are presented when API requests are sent, toaster notifications display the outcome of requests and there are several show/hide toggles that permit the user to chose how much information they view at a time.

 The final website was secured with Angular authentication guard's and API requests were restricted through the use of Jason Web Tokens.
-Combined this means only registered users can view patient data and all requests to the API must come from autheticated users.
+Combined this means only registered users can view patient data and all requests to the API must come from authenticated users.
 The site was also fully responsive, working on a wide range of device sizes.

 For screenshots of the completed application navigate to the 'Application Screenshots' folder.